 SAEA Steering Council

-The Steering Council is charged with overall governance of the Association, with oversight of the Association’s finances and management, and with ensuring that the membership is fairly represented in the committees and activities of the Association.
+The Steering Council is charged with the overall governance of the Association, with oversight of the Association’s finances and management, and with ensuring that the membership is fairly represented in the committees and activities of the Association

 I am currently full-time lecturer and advisor at the University of Massachusetts Amherst in our Sustainable Food and Farming program.
 I offer contemplative and participatory courses in farm-based agriculture education, social justice, food systems, and personal sustainability.
 Experiential learning is at the heart of my teaching philosophy and I love getting my hands dirty with my students in the field.
 I strive to equip my students with practical life skills: the ability to grow their own food, confidence in leading others, community organizing, and critical systems thinking to solve real-world problems.
 The SAEA has seen me grow from an undergraduate student to full-time faculty and provided incredible support in this transition through conferences, collaborations, and resources.
 In addition to teaching and advising full-time, I manage the Food for All Garden, a ¾ acre plot at the UMass Agricultural Learning Center where students grow food for local relief organizations and study food security.
 I am excited to serve as a member SAEA Steering Council to share my organizational and facilitation skills and continue to learn from the experience and wisdom present in the network.

-Maywa Montenegro, a UC President’s Postdoctoral Fellow at the University of California-Davis, draws on political ecology, science and technology studies, and rural sociology to address issues of seed diversity and access to it.
+Maywa Montenegro is an Assistant Professor in Environmental Studies at the University of California, Santa Cruz.
+She draws on political ecology, science and technology studies, and rural sociology to address issues of seed diversity and access to it.
 Her research spans the development of gene editing technologies to the emergence of social movement-scientist partnerships advancing agroecology, food and seed sovereignty, and alternatives to intellectual property.
 She holds a BA from Williams College, an MS from M.I.T., and a PhD from UC Berkeley.

 I am the Research and Education Coordinator at the University of California, Center for Agroecology and Sustainable Food Systems (CASFS).
 I began mixed vegetable organic truck farming in high school (1989), was a UCSC Farm & Garden Apprentice in 1991, and an Environmental Studies/Agroecology undergraduate at UCSC in 2000.
 I completed a M.Sc. in International Agriculture Development (2003) and a Ph.D. in Agricultural and Environmental Education at UC Davis (2009).
 For much of my graduate work and Postdoctoral Fellowship (2010) at the UC Davis, I worked with colleagues at the Student Farm and Agricultural Sustainability Institute designing and implementing the new UC Davis Sustainable Agriculture & Food Systems B.Sc. degree program.
 Beyond organic farming, my professional interests include, experiential and transformational learning, critical pedagogy, and participatory action research.
 I am a co-founder and Past-Chair of the SAEA.